 Connected to the craft

 South Styria offers us winegrowers great conditions for a diverse array of white grape varieties.
 Additionally, a wide variety of expansion stages are possible.

 The three most important factors for us are the characteristics of the grape variety, the weather pattern during a growing season and the individual locations and their specific soil types.
 One line in our range is dedicated to these three special features:

 Our Klassik line – most typical grape varieties

 Our Klassik line presents the multitude of South Styrian grape varieties and their very special tastes.
 They are mostly vinified in stainless steel tanks in order to precisely preserve the classic character of these grape varieties.
 The wines are fruity, vibrant and are usually drank young.

-We gather the ripest grapes, which have been the most influenced by the weather over the course of the year – the Reverenz Wine.
+The Illyrian weather has always been an important factor which brings the grapes characteristically into the bottle.
+Since we want to pay homage to the weather, we now call the Reverenz wines ILLYR.
+We gather the ripest grapes, which have been the most influenced by the weather over the course of the year – the ILLYR Wine.
 The wines mature in various wooden barrels and stainless steel tanks until they are ready to be bottled, which takes place the year after the harvest.
-The selection of grapes has gradually grown to be cultivated on very specific vineyards.
 These wines reach their best maturity after three to four years and have a storage potential of 10 to 15 years.

 Lagenweine – characterized by the site